JessRangel/SoftwareEngineeringPlatformer/README.txt

+Playable executable available at https://jessrangel.itch.io/

+Software Engineering Project
+Spring 2021
+Dr. Joanne Skiles

+Using Agile methodology and Unity Engine.

+Development of the player shooting and enemy behavior was done by Jessica Rangel.
+Development of the player movement, player data, camera movement, hazards, player interactions, and other various implementations was done by Alexander Hecht.
+Level design was done by Joshua Kim.
+Music and sound design was done by Julian Maniquis.

 The source code is organized in Unity project files.
 Inside the assets folder there is a folder named "Scripts".
 This is where our scripts for the code are located.